meilisearch/documentation/guides/advanced_guides/faceted_search.md

 Both faceting and filtering help drill down into a subset of search results.
 However, **faceting differs from [filtering](/guides/advanced_guides/filtering.md)**.
 Facets are document fields and provide grouping capabilities.
 They allow searching for specific fields rather than every field whereas filtering is used to filter the returned results by adding constraints.

+Field attributes can be used as facets.
+However, only fields of data type `string` or `array of strings` can be set up as facets.

 ### Setting Up Facets

 TODO